EsyArda/WikiMedia-REST-API-OpenAPI/README.md

 # WikiMedia REST API OpenAPI

 OpenAPI file for the MediaWiki Rest API.
-The official documentation can be founde on [WikiMedia's website](https://www.mediawiki.org/wiki/API:REST_API/Reference).
+The official documentation can be found on [WikiMedia's website](https://www.mediawiki.org/wiki/API:REST_API/Reference).

 **Warning** : I'm new to writing OpenAPI files.
 There may be some errors.
 Also, I will not update it if the reference changes.